-The magnitude of impact on agriculture due to land-take would be very high if mitigation was not put in place and the functionality of the farmland within the study area is high therefore this impact would be considered to be of High significance.
-The mitigation measures to be put in place are set out in Section 14.4.2.
-Land acquired during the construction phase will be restored to a state which is as close as possible to their original state.
-After considering mitigation the magnitude of residual impact is very high and is considered to be of High significance.
-This impact cannot be completely mitigated.
+Approximately 1.36ha of agricultural land will be required for the operation of the scheme - 15% permanent reduction of the study area.
+The potential magnitude of impact on agriculture due to land loss during the operational phase would be medium if mitigation was not put in place and the functionality of the study area is very low therefore this impact would be considered to be of Low significance.
+The mitigation measures to be put in place are set out in Section 14.4.2